buhrmi/buhrmi/README.md

 Another one is [VIBE](https://vibe.buhrmi.de), a music festival brand for electronic dance music.

-Currently I'm looking for ways to combine these startups (and maybe have some sort of "Shitcoin Festival").
-But this is a project for another time.

-Anyway, thanks for reading.
-Oh, and if you like drum n bass, you should come over to my [Twitch channel](https://twitch.com/therealbuhrmi) where I sometimes do IRL jungling streams.
+Oh, and if you like IRL jungling streams, please come over to my [Twitch channel](https://twitch.com/therealbuhrmi).

 ## Projects